Appraisals

 Appraisal Standards, Legal Issues and Regulation of the Appraisal Profession:

 The profession of appraising personal property is self-regulated.
-Legislative and law enforcement agencies turn to professional associations such as the Appraisers Association of America to set standards that can be used in court cases and other regulatory situations.
+Legislative and law enforcement agencies turn to professional associations such as the American Society of Appraisers, Appraisers Association of America, Coin Appraisers Association, New England Appraisers Association, Appraisal Foundation, and the International Society of Appraisers to set the standards that can be used in court cases and other regulatory situations.

-Jonathan Lerner is a member in good standing: Appraisers Association of America
+Jonathan Lerner is a member of the: Coin Appraisers Association

 The Uniform Standards of Professional Appraisal Practice (USPAP) are the generally accepted standards for professional appraisal practice in North America.